notexactlyawe/cameronmacleod.com/content/pages/cv.md

 **STEM Ambassador** (January 2016- | *UK-wide*)

 STEM ambassador with STEMNET.
 STEMNET arrange many events to excite children about STEM careers and I am often involved in the events that focus on software.
 I have done some work with the BBC micro:bit as a result of this.

-**The Centre for Computing History** (October 2015-August 2016 | *Cambridge*)

-Customer facing role, mostly manning front desk, but also occasionally showing visitors round and helping them appreciate the exhibits.

 **Shrewsbury Museum and Art Gallery** (September 2014-July 2015 | *Shrewsbury*)